goravel/docs/digging-deeper/filesystem.md

 ### File Uploads

-In web applications, one of the most common use-cases for storing files is storing user uploaded files such as photos and documents.
+In web applications, one of the most common use cases for storing files is storing user-uploaded files such as photos and documents.
 Goravel makes it very easy to store uploaded files using the `Store` method on an uploaded file instance.
 Call the `Store` method with the path at which you wish to store the uploaded file:

 ```go
 func (r *UserController) Show(ctx http.Context) {